Lex:lead International Essay Competition 2019 for Undergraduate Students in Developing Countries

 Up to twelve (12) US$500 awards are to be made in February 2019 to the top-ranked essays answering this year’s essay question:

-“How can laws affecting the free movement of people reduce poverty and support economic development?”
+“How can access to justice reduce poverty and support economic development?”

 Offered annually?
 Yes